Install ELK Stack 8.x on Ubuntu

 # Connections are encrypted and require user authentication

-# Allow other nodes to join the cluster from localhost and local networks
+# Allow other nodes to join the cluster from anywhere

 # Connections are encrypted and mutually authenticated